 What is Adaptive Riding?

-You do not need a specific diagnosis to join our adaptive riding program however some common ones would be Autism, Down Syndrome, Amputation, Spina Bifida, Cerebral Palsy, Generalized Anxiety and ADHD to name a few.
-All of our programs are tailored to provide a safe and positive experience for our riders based on each individual’s abilities and defined goals as established during our enrollment process.
-Our riders enjoy the opportunity to explore their capabilities and successfully reach their objectives in a safe and fun envoironment.
+Skill levels as well as goals of our adaptive riders are wide spread.
+They may range from an individual’s first contact with a horse with a goal of becoming confident without sidewalkers, to an advanced rider aiming for a gold score in a dressage competition.
+All of our programs are tailored to provide a safe and positive experience for our riders based on each individual’s abilities and defined goals as established during our enrolment process.
+Our riders enjoy the opportunity to explore their capabilities and successfully reach their objectives in a safe and fun environment.